Capillary/api-documentation/source/index.html.md

 ## Source
-Source is an entity through which a customer is registered.
+Source is an entry through which a customer is registered.
 Unlike v1.1 APIs, v2.0 APIs provide extended support for multiple sources, i.e., you can now manage accouts of different sources such as InStore, MartJack, WeChat, Ecommerce and Facebook.

 V2.0 APIs also support multiple accounts of a single source.
 For example, an org could have multiple accounts of WeChat and Facebook.
 Each account will have a different account id.
 You would need to pass the respective account id when making API calls.

 ## Account IDs
 An organization can have multiple accounts of a source (such as WeChat).
-Each account of a source will have a unique account id.
-You can manage customers from different accounts of a source by passing the respective account id along with the source.
+Each account will have a unique account id.
+You can manage customers from different accounts by passing the respective account id along with the source.

 ## Identifiers